-Microsoft has announced yesterday, June 11 that Xbox Adaptive Controller is available for pre-order.
+Microsoft announced yesterday, June 11, that Xbox Adaptive Controller is available for pre-order.
 It will be available for shipment starting in September.

 It was unveiled a few weeks ago and is designed for gamers having limited mobility, being the first-of-its-kind.
 According to Microsoft, it has already earned a prolific response from the fans worldwide, as it screams out the power of inclusion across various domains.